civilKaos82/university-course-database-design-challenge/README.md

 How would you alter the schema above to accommodate that?

-Use [Schema Designer](https://schemadesigner.devbootcamp.com/) to create your schema.
 When you are done, take a screenshot of your final schema design, and commit it.

 <!-- ##Optimize Your Learning  -->